rackerlabs/rackspace-how-to/content/cloud-servers/configuring-mysql-server-on-centos.md

 ### mysqld and mysqld_safe

-Behind the scenes there are actually two versions of the MySQL server, "mysqld" and "mysqld_safe".
+Behind the scenes there are actually two versions of the MariaDB server, "mysqld" and "mysqld_safe".
 Both read the same config sections.
 The main difference is that mysqld_safe launches with a few more safety features enabled to make it easier to recover from a crash or other